Rita Marie Kriston Angel, Columbiana, Ohio

 Burial will be at Columbiana Cemetery.

-Memorial donations may be made to St. Jude Roman Catholic Church, 180 7th St., Columbiana, OH 44408.
+Memorial donations may be made to St. Jude Roman Catholic Church, 180 7th Street, Columbiana, OH 44408.